 “While her parents or relatives share money and other gifts given them by the ‘groom’, she is left alone to struggle and find a means of survival.

-“I lived with him since I was young but upon his death, I couldn’t do anything.
+“I lived with him (her husband) since I was young but upon his death, I couldn’t do anything.
 I’m expected to just remain here.

 Watch Full Video…